Horoscope matching for marriage – Science or Superstition?

 This practice is thought to be passed through the generations and has matured to a point where the predictions about future based on the horoscope is made with confidence because of the large quantum of recorded data that seems to point to a strong correlation between the planetary positions at the time of birth and the key life events.

 From a scientific perspective, all planetary bodies and stars have some degree of influence on every other planetary body or star in the form of gravitational pull and magnetic fields.
 As human beings, we are impacted by these powerful forces.
-This idea of heavenly influences on the human beings is the foundation of astrology.
+This idea of heavenly influences on human beings is the foundation of astrology.

 Interestingly, the study and understanding of astronomy have contributed to the growth of astrology!